 “I make dances to reawaken a sense of vitality and ferocious curiosity about ourselves and the world around us.
 I believe dancemaking is a powerful and necessary form of inquiry and exploration, and that our dancing creates opportunities to see and feel more acutely.” — Matthew Cumbie

-Matthew Cumbie (he/him/his) is a collaborative dancemaker and artist educator in Washington, DC.
+Matthew Cumbie (he/him/his) is a collaborative dancemaker, writer, and artist educator.
 His artistic research cultivates processes and experiences that are participatory and intergenerational, moving through known and unknown, and bring a poetic lens to a specifically queer experience.
 His choreography and dancemaking- considered “a blend of risk-taking with reliability, [and] a combination of uncertainty and wisdom,”- weaves together a physical vocabulary of momentum and clarity, revelatory moments, and a belief in a body’s capacity to meet each moment.

-Currently, he creates work with Annie Kloppenberg, Betsy Miller, Peter DiMuro, and Tom Truss, and as a company member with Christopher K. Morgan & Artists.
-He is on faculty at the Peabody Conservatory at Johns Hopkins University, and continues making through Matthew Cumbie Projects.
-He also supports the development of artists’ work as a professional fundraiser, specializing in online fundraising campaigns and grant writing, and is a certified practitioner of Liz Lerman’s Critical Response Process.
-His work has been commissioned and supported by places like Dance Place, the Kennedy Center, and Harvard University, and by the National Endowment for the Arts, the DC Commission for the Arts and Humanities, HumanitiesDC, the Arcus Foundation, the Massachusetts Cultural Council, and the Somerville Arts Council.
-Originally from Houston, Texas, Matthew holds undergraduate degrees from Texas Lutheran University and Texas State University and an MFA in dance from Texas Woman’s University.
+Currently, he is a Visiting Assistant Professor at Colby College.
+He continues creating work independently and in collaboration with Betsy Miller and Tom Truss, and as a company member with Christopher K. Morgan & Artists.
+He supports the development of artists’ work as a professional fundraiser, specializing in online fundraising campaigns and grant writing, and is a certified practitioner of Liz Lerman’s Critical Response Process.
+His work has been commissioned and supported by places like Dance Place, the Bates Dance Festival, Herman Melville’s Arrowhead, and Harvard University, and by the National Endowment for the Arts, the DC Commission for the Arts and Humanities, HumanitiesDC, the Arcus Foundation, the New England Foundation for the Arts, and the Somerville Arts Council.
+Originally from Houston, Matthew holds undergraduate degrees from Texas Lutheran University and Texas State University and an MFA in dance from Texas Woman’s University.

 Top photo by John Borstel